Course Descriptions A-E

 3 / 6 Credits

 Under the supervision of licensed attorneys, placement with a non-profit environmental group in Ohio; engaging in research, drafting of pleadings and other activities pertaining to environmental law.
-Prerequisites: Successful completion of 58 hours of law college credit and an intern certificate from the Supreme Court of Ohio.
+Prerequisites: Obtaining Legal Intern Certificate from the Supreme Court of Ohio.
 Prerequisite or co-requisite: either LAW 1312 - Environmental Law or LAW 1525 - Environmental Law Seminar.

 1312 – ENVIRONMENTAL LAW